milesmcc/personal/content/posts/shynet-never-sass.md

 But not all self-hosted analytics tools are equal.
 Often, they're watered-down versions of paid services (e.g., [Fathom](https://github.com/usefathom/fathom)), or weren't designed for self-hosting (e.g., [Plausible](https://plausible.io/blog/self-hosted-web-analytics-beta)).
 Others, like [Matomo](https://matomo.org/), are mature and featureful, but also overly complex (and, if you ask me, a bit of a chore to work with).

-The point was to build an analytics tool that was self hosted, privacy friendly, and sleek — in that order.
+The point of Shynet is to build an analytics tool that is self hosted, privacy friendly, and sleek — in that order.
 These priorities are reflected in Shynet's architecture: there's no Stripe billing integration, no account tiers, and certainly no concept of third-party access.
 Turning it into a SaaS would conflict with the core purpose of the project.

 ## I don't want your data